 Wholesaler rates

 Wholesaler rates are deeply discounted prices that hotels offer to wholesalers, also known as bed banks.
 Negotiated for bulk orders, these rates are typically lower than net ones.
-Even after a bed bank marks them up and distributes them to various booking channels, the prices are still lower than published ones.
-So travel resellers partnering with bed banks (among which are OTAs, tour operators, travel aggregator platforms, and even airlines) still have room to get a good margin and stay competitive.
+Even after a bed bank marks them up and distributes them throughout various booking channels, the prices may remain lower than the published ones.
+So travel resellers partnering with bed banks (including OTAs, tour operators, travel aggregator platforms, and even airlines) still have room to achieve good margins and stay competitive.

 Corporate rates

-Corporate rates are set by contracts with organizations that frequently book rooms for their employees with a particular hotel or hotel chain and ensure consistent revenue for the supplier.
-Besides bargain prices, the contract may offer favorable conditions like flexible rebooking and cancelation since business travel plans often change at short notice.
+Corporate rates are set through contracts with organizations that frequently book rooms for their employees at a particular hotel or hotel chain, ensuring consistent revenue for the supplier.
+Besides bargain prices, the contract may offer favorable conditions like flexible rebooking and cancellation since business travel plans often change at short notice.

 How corporate travel works